steelkiwi/locust-bokeh-load-test/readme.md

 ## Running all together

-So our Locust is running (if no start it with `locust --host=http://example.com`) and now we should start Bokeh server with `bokeh serve` and then run our *plotter.py* with `python plotter.py`.
+So our Locust is running (if no, start it with `locust --host=http://example.com`) and now we should start Bokeh server with `bokeh serve` and then run our *plotter.py* with `python plotter.py`.
 As our script calls **show** a browser tab is automatically opened up to the correct URL to view the document.

 If Locust is already running the test you'll see results on graphs immediately.
 If no start new test at [http://localhost:8089/]() and return to the Bokeh tab and watch the results of testing in real time.